oh-qi-qi/genai-databricks-hackathon-2024/README.md

 * Identifies specific violations and suggests corrections
 * Sample queries:
    * "Does the FCC comply with codes and regulations?"
-   * "Check if the fire escape routes meet safety requirements"
-   * "Verify if all room dimensions comply with accessibility standards"

 Additionally, ReguBIM AI includes a **General Response Chain** for handling basic interactions and queries:
 * Processes general inquiries and conversational interactions